sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

 Since the first time slots are now set at the buffer minute interval, we divide the full booking time by _bufferMinutes_ to get the correct _removeCount_ value.

+// TODO Fix this handling since it's not working yet in the FTW-X implementation

 ```diff
 export const getStartHours = (intl, timeZone, startTime, endTime) => {